 The ratings are designed to reflect the strength of a player relative to all other players, so if Player A (rating = 1,000) plays Player B (rating = 500) then you would expect Player A to win twice as many frames as Player B. This type of rating system is in many ways the purest way to rank players according to their ability and I hope that it will be of interest to followers of the game.
 More…

-The Top 8 in the Snooker Ratings after the World Championship are:
+The Top 8 in the Snooker Ratings at the end of the Gibraltar Open are:

-The Top 8 players over the last 5 tournaments have been:
+The Top 8 players over the last 5 completed tournaments have been:

 My intention is to report on my analysis in a way that is accessible to all readers.
 I encourage you to contact me if there is anything which isn’t clear and I would be happy to clarify or amend any posts.